FUNDAMENTALS OF SHOOTING

 Next, bring your support hand up to your firing hand making sure that your support hand index finger contacts the bottom of the trigger guard as shown below.

-With your palms touching and your grip as shown, you have created a secure pocket for the gun.
-Doing this consistently removes the “grip variable” and will increase your accuracy.
+With your palms touching and your grip as shown, you have created a secure pocket for the gun, with the heel of your support hand firmly on the butt of the grip.
+This creates stability, and by doing this consistently removes the “grip variable” and will increase your accuracy.
 Always remember to keep your firing finger off the trigger as shown below until you are ready to shoot!

 (Keep your finger off the trigger during this process!)